Who is Good Faith Communities Coalition?

 Why limit the focus to affordable housing and homelessness?

 The number of issues facing the DC poor and vulnerable is very large.
 Efforts to change public policy and priorities are most successful when focused on an element of an overall problem, an element that would make a fundamental change for the better in the lives of those living in poverty if it could be addressed.
 For Good Faith, affordable housing is that issue.
 If an individual or family have sustainable housing that meets their needs, a major crisis area is stabilized and other challenges can be addressed over time.
 Without housing, the “other challenges,” particularly for children, often multiply quickly with serious, long term consequences.

 What does Good Faith Communities Coalition do?

-– work with other faith organizations, advocacy groups, service providers and elected and appointed officials to support the implementation of Homeward DC 2015-2020.
+– work with faith organizations, advocacy groups, service providers and elected and appointed officials to support the implementation of Homeward DC 2015-2020.

 – monitor and seek to influence the District budget and priorities so that the needs of the most vulnerable, particularly in the area of housing and safety net services, are addressed and commitments honored.